 The most important new element in the international political economy after 1990 was the rise of the Chinese economy.
-In 1990, although China had embarked on a market-led economic path for a dozen years, its engagement with the world economy as a whole was still limited, dominated by the export of low-cost goods.
+In 1990, although China had been travelling on a market-led economic path for a dozen years, its engagement with the world economy as a whole was still limited, dominated by the export of low-cost goods.
 In the two decades after that, China’s economy quadrupled in size.
-In purchasing-power parity terms it was a larger economy than Japan’s, and about half the size of the US economy in 2009, though much poorer because it had four times as many people.
+In purchasing-power parity terms it was a larger economy than Japan’s in 2009, and about half the size of the US economy, though much poorer because it had four times as many people.

 The melamine debacle, 2008

 Fonterra gained a 43% stake in Chinese milk producer Sanlu Group in 2005.
 A Fonterra media release explained that Shijiazhuang San Lu Group was renowned for the quality of its products.
-But Fonterra did not pick up some poor practices in its new investment, in particular the dilution and contamination of baby formula with the chemical melamine.
-Contamination led to the deaths of four infants in 2008.
-When the scandal broke Fonterra’s reputation was initially badly affected by the misconduct of its partner company.
+But Fonterra did not identify some poor practices in its new investment, in particular the dilution and contamination of baby formula with the chemical melamine, which led to the deaths of four infants in 2008.
+When the scandal broke, Fonterra’s reputation was initially badly affected by the misconduct of its partner company.

-China, along with Hong Kong and Taiwan, joined the Asia–Pacific Economic Co-operation organisation (APEC) in 1991.
-It joined the World Trade Organisation in 2001, a landmark in its move away from a centrally planned economy.
+China, along with Hong Kong and Taiwan, joined the Asia–Pacific Economic Co-operation organisation in 1991.
+It joined the World Trade Organization in 2001, a landmark in its move away from a centrally planned economy.

 The Asian financial crisis of 1997 prompted a move towards regional associations.
-The ASEAN + 3 (APT) forum, which links the 10 ASEAN (Association of South-East Asian Nations) member states, China, Japan and South Korea, became an important part of regional economic organisation.
+The ASEAN + 3 (APT) forum, which linked the 10 ASEAN (Association of South-East Asian Nations) member states with China, Japan and South Korea, became an important part of regional economic organisation.
 New Zealand was outside this grouping.
-But after 2005 it was complemented by the Comprehensive Economic Partnership in East Asia (CEPEA), which links India, Australia and New Zealand with the 13 members of APT.
+But after 2005 it was complemented by the Comprehensive Economic Partnership in East Asia (CEPEA), which linked India, Australia and New Zealand with the 13 members of APT.

 Parallels between China and Japan